What is Asthma?

 - Adult onset asthma may develop after a viral infection

-A number of factors can trigger an Asthma attack; most of these air airborne irritants but other environmental or physical factors can cause or exacerbate the symptoms.
+A number of factors can trigger an Asthma attack; most of these air airborne irritants or particulate but other environmental, physical or emotional factors can cause or exacerbate the symptoms.

 Knowing these factors can help you prevent a casualty from experiencing an attack or help relieve the symptoms by being aware of their environment or changing their behaviours.

-In some cases, certain foods, including cow’s milk, eggs, fish, shellfish, yeast products, nuts, and some food colourings and preservatives, can make symptoms worse.
+- Food - including cow’s milk, eggs, fish, shellfish, yeast products, nuts, and some food colourings and preservatives

 Moulds & fungi